-If you’ve never been to Vegas, then you probably assume it’s a breeze to walk from one end of the Strip to the other.
-Well, while you could probably make the trek, we wouldn’t recommend it.
-Unless, of course, you’re willing to invest a whole day and some blistered toes, then go ahead.
-But for everyone else out there, we’ve put together a list of all your transportation options throughout the city and our recommendations for when to use these options.
+If you’ve never been to Vegas, you may assume it’s a breeze to walk from one end of the Strip to the other.
+You could probably make the trek, but we wouldn’t recommend it unless you brought comfortable shoes and are looking to log some miles.
+For everyone else out there, we’ve put together a list of transportation options throughout the city and our recommendations for when to use these options.

 Cost: Varies depending on where you want to go.
 Prices are estimated in the app when ordering a ride.

 Recommendation: Ride-sharing options are always a great choice and can be convenient when traveling to or from the resort corridor to outlying destinations.

 What you need to know: Ride-sharing companies may implement surge pricing during times of high demand, like when major events or activities are taking place in the destination.
 Hotels have designated areas where ride-sharing companies can pick up guests, so make sure you know where the pick-up area is.